Claude Code

 Claude Code is one of the main reference tools in current AI coding discussions.
 It anchors user questions about auto mode, plan mode, subagents, hooks, permissions, usage limits, production safety, and whether vibe-coded output can survive real engineering review.

-Anthropic documents Claude Code as an agentic coding tool that lives in the terminal, can edit files, run commands, create commits, use MCP, and support enterprise deployment.
-Official docs cover security boundaries, permission-based architecture, hooks, subagents, and identity/access management.
-Reddit and X discussions add demand evidence around auto mode, permission fatigue, token usage, production risk, and plan-mode workflows.
+Anthropic documents Claude Code as an agentic coding tool that lives in the terminal, can edit files, run commands, create commits, use MCP, support enterprise deployment, and now run dynamic workflows.
+Official docs and the May 28, 2026 product announcement cover security boundaries, permission-based architecture, hooks, subagents, identity/access management, and workflow orchestration.
+Reddit, Hacker News, and X discussions add demand evidence around auto mode, permission fatigue, token usage, production risk, and plan-mode workflows.

 - Implement features and refactors from terminal workflows.